-The 1980s was a golden-decade for sci-fi.
-One that lived out its dystopian Cold War-laced paranoia vicariously through futuristic David vs. Goliath stories on the silver screen.
+The 1980s were a golden decade for sci-fi — one that lived out its dystopian Cold War-laced paranoia vicariously through futuristic David vs. Goliath stories on the silver screen.
 It all added up to some of the best sci-fi cinema ever made, in my humble opinion.

 What a time to be alive.

-If you ever thought a ZZ Top music video would run sans car, you got a dag-nabbit ’nother thing comin’.
+If you ever thought a ZZ Top music video would run sans car, you got another thing comin’.

 And did I mention BEARDS?